nulLeeKH/seollal-trick-kit/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/nulLeeKH/seollal-trick-kit.svg)

 # seollal-trick-kit
-The trick-kit for Korean New Year, seollal
+The trick-kit for Korean New Year, seollal.

 ## How to Use
 Open terminal in macOS computer and type this command.